swanson/swanson.github.com/_posts/2013-08-11-write-things-tell-people.md

 [spq]: http://mdswanson.com/blog/2012/03/01/my-side-project-queue.html
 [isl]: http://indystartuplab.org/

-Through that group, I've meet dozens of other developers and learned all about the cool stuff they work on.
+Through that group, I've met dozens of other developers and learned all about the cool stuff they work on.
 And it all started by just telling people what my list of potential new projects was in a 500 word post.